AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 Reserved instances are billed separately and support the All Upfront, Partial Upfront, and No Upfront payment options.

-The term of a reserved instance starts immediately after the instance is purchased.
+The term of a reserved instance starts from when the instance is purchased.
 You are charged based on the payment option that you selected regardless of whether the reserved instance is matched to pay-as-you-go instances.
 The All Upfront option is most cost-effective.

 ## When does a reserved instance take effect after it is purchased?